Maibram/Library-Management-Project/README.md

-**Library Management System**
+📚 Library Management System

 A comprehensive web-based application built with PHP and MySQL to streamline and automate the operations of a library.
-This system provides an easy-to-use interface for both librarians (admins) and members (users).
+The system provides an intuitive interface for both librarians (admins) and members (users).

-** Features**
+✨ Features

-This project is divided into two main modules: an Admin module and a User module.
+The project is divided into two main modules: Admin Module and User Module.

-**Admin Panel:**
+🔑 Admin Panel

-Secure Admin Login: A dedicated login panel for the librarian/admin.
+Secure Login: Dedicated login panel for the librarian/admin.

-Dashboard: An overview of key statistics like total books, registered members, and books currently issued.
+Dashboard: Overview of key statistics like total books, registered members, and issued books.

-**Book Management:**
+📖 Book Management

-Add new books with details like ISBN, title, author, and category.
+Add new books with details such as ISBN, title, author, and category.

 Edit existing book information.

-Delete books from the library records.
+Delete books from records.

-View a complete list of all books.
+View a complete list of books.

-**Member Management:**
+👥 Member Management

 Add new library members.